aws-samples/observability-driven-development/README.md

 [**Workshop 4 - Create custom metric**](https://catalog.us-east-1.prod.workshops.aws/v2/workshops/89b1708b-12ca-4871-a1e4-171c600c2736/en-US/workshop-4-business-metric)

-## Conclusion
+## Summary

-When you're done using this application, you may delete the resources you created to avoid ongoing charges.
-You can use the AWS CLI, AWS Management Consoles, or the AWS APIs to delete the CloudFormation stack deployed by SAM.
-You can also delete the CloudWatch logs for both the Lambda functions to avoid incurring charges there as well.
+Congratulations!
+You have completed the workshops.
+Today you learned:

+Observability Driven Development promotes observability as a primary concern in the development process.
+- You can provide business value context in metrics and KPIs to observe business value of healthy and impaired systems.
+- You can use AWS X-Ray to analyze distributed applications, thanks to AWS Lambda and Amazon API Gateway native integration.
+- You can create custom Cloudwatch widgets to display business value metrics.
+- You can adding metrics that include versioning to provide additional observability for blue-green, canary and hybrid deployments.
+- You can use custom metrics to extend the information available for observability in your CloudWatch dashboards.

 ## Clean Up Resources